-1 year 2 years 3 years Maximum 0.06% 0.03% 0.13%
+1 year 2 years 3 years Maximum 0.04% 0.09% 0.17%

 These benchmarks are embodied in the criteria for selecting cash investment counterparties and these will be monitored and reported to Members in the Annual Treasury Management Report.
 As this data is collated, trends and analysis will be collected and reported.
-Where a counterparty is not credit rated a proxy rating will be applied.
+Where a counterparty is not credit rated a proxy rating will be applied in conjunction with our advisers, considering the regulatory environment and financial standing of an organisation.